Holiday Time

 What to Wear:

-- Elevated Jeans + a Pretty Blouse – Go for classy dark wash- straight-leg or wide-leg jeans or, even better, white denim with a feminine top with lace, eyelet, a soft floral, or pretty soft print.
-This baby blue striped top ( above) had fine silver threads running through it to make it a touch special.
+• Elevated Jeans + a Pretty Blouse – Go for classy dark-wash straight-leg or wide-leg jeans, or, even better, white denim with a feminine top featuring lace, eyelet, or applique.
+A top with a soft floral or pretty print always works too.

-- Layer with a Light Cardigan or Blazer – Something colorful or pastel adds a spring touch.
-You could wear light yellow, pink or white with this.
+• Layer with a Light Cardigan or Blazer if you like– Something colorful or pastel adds a spring touch.
+You could wear light yellow, pink, or white with this shirt.

-Style Tip: Look for details like puffed sleeves, eyelet trim, or a ruffled neckline to keep the look feminine and special but unfussy.
-This top has beautiful puffed sleeves with feminine scalloped edges.
-So pretty, mom!
+Style Tip: Look for details like applique, embroidery, puffed sleeves, eyelet trim, or a ruffled neckline to keep the look feminine and special but unfussy.
+This baby-blue striped top (above) has a very pretty floral detail on one side of the chest, almost like a brooch, which makes it feminine and special.

 3. The At-Home Brunch (Pancakes in the Kitchen or on the Patio, Teacups on the Table)

 This is where we are now.
-With the kids living on their own and having busy schedules—and elderly moms who can’t get out as easily (my mom is 91, and my mother-in-law is 96) —it’s become simpler and, honestly, more meaningful.
-My kids band together to cook bacon and eggs, tea and scones.
+With the kids living on their own and having busy schedules—and my elderly mother-in-law, who can’t get around easily — it’s become simpler and, honestly, more meaningful.
+My kids band together to cook bacon and eggs, tea, and scones.
 We all sit around the kitchen table or have breakfast on the back porch by the pool if it’s nice out, enjoying each other’s company.
 No reservations, no stress.

 What to Wear: